Review: An Unquiet Mind

 Redfield Jamison continues her memoir by describing her academic career, her romantic relationships, and her continued battle with Bipolar.
 A key relationship for her was a British professor whom she met while establishing her academic career as a psychologist.
 The professor appeared to be a passionate and intense man.
 Sadly, he passed away from a heart attack, which left Redfield Jamison devastated.
 After this, Redfield Jamison appeared to stabilize somewhat in her career, and in her medication, she met and fell in love with Richard Wyatt, a psychiatrist, who had an even more calming force on her.
 Overall, we end the story with Redfield Jamison firm in her belief that Bipolar is a medical illness, that Lithium is the proper treatment for it, and that through this, she has finally achieved a kind of peace in her life.
 She says that due to Lithium, she believes her Bipolar was worthwhile and would have preferred to have it than not.

-Redfield Jamison's relationship with her father seems very important to me.
-I believe that she possibly was sexually attracted to him, and her life pursuits were trying to find a replacement for her father in her romantic relationships, as well as striving to emulate him personally.
-Redfield Jamison identifies with her father and "others" her mother; in this way, she may be animus-possessed.
-She fails to identify with or see a feminine side within herself, except that which can be played out in hedonistic sexual submission to her partners.
-We also see at a social level the highly unique position Redfield Jamison was placed in socially.
-Redfield Jamison is part of a privileged upper-class conservative system that advocated for women's place being in the home, yet was in a family system that in many ways was conservative yet also uniquely valued a feminist idealism of providing Redfield Jamison with an education and encouraging her to pursue a high-powered career.
-This conflict must have created great psychic tension for her.
+Would Freudian theory Redfield failed the Oedipus task and identifies with her father ?
+Is she animus-possessed?
+Are there gender dynamics at play here?
+We also see the unique position Redfield Jamison was placed in socially.
+Redfield Jamison is part of a upper-class system that at the time possibly called for a women's place being to be the home, yet Redfield was in a family system that uniquely valued a feminist idealism of providing Redfield Jamison with an education and encouraging her to pursue a high-powered career.
+This conflict may have created psychic tension for her.